 An executor may be assigned additional duties in addition to those listed above; these will vary based on the circumstances of each case.

-An executor can be a beneficiary.
+A will executor can be a beneficiary.
 However, executors are required by law to operate in the best interests of all beneficiaries.
-Any transactions involving estate property that could result in a personal gain for the executor must be disclosed and approved by interested parties or a court.
+Any transactions involving estate property that could result in personal gain for the executor must be disclosed and approved by interested parties or a court.

 As you can see, there are many responsibilities associated with being an executor of a will.
 Anyone who accepts this task must understand what they need to do before taking on the role.
 Some people may not feel comfortable carrying out these responsibilities, however, someone else can step in if necessary!

 Dr Craig Jensen specialises in legal proceedings regarding Wills and Estates.
-He has been practising as a legal practitioner, as both a Barrister and a Solicitor since 1975, currently providing his services through his independent Brisbane based law firm.
-Whether you’re contesting a Will, appointed as executor of a will or drafting a Will, contact Dr Craig Jensen today to discuss your situation and secure the best outcome.
+He has been practising as a legal practitioner, as both a Barrister and a Solicitor since 1975, currently providing his services through his independent Brisbane law firm.
+Whether you’re contesting a will, appointed as executor of a will or drafting a Will, contact Dr Craig Jensen today to discuss your situation and secure the best outcome.
+We are conveniently located at 485 Algester Road, Parkinson, Brisbane, Queensland.